Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Medicare beneficiaries can owe copayments under a variety of circumstances, depending on how they get their coverage and the type of medical care they need:

-• Medicare Advantage plans can also be designed to cover things like doctor visits and prescription drugs with copays, making them similar to the sort of private plans which many people are accustomed to prior to enrolling in Medicare.
+• Medicare Advantage plans can also be designed to cover things like doctor visits and prescription drugs with copays, making them similar to the sort of private plans that many people are accustomed to prior to enrolling in Medicare.

 Find a plan.